riukupena/loivasti-riippuvarintainen/README.md

 This project documents my learning, successes, and failures as I experiment with hardware, networking, self-hosted services, and automation.
 I hope it helps others starting their own homelab adventure!

+## Starting point

+Here i will document my current setup, hardware and software, including services and automation.
+Mby extent to a folder with links, like "Phases" -section.

 ## Images

 Find diagrams and photos in the [images](images/) folder.